 Now’s the time to swing back round to the grand entrance and join the queue to get inside.
-Castle staff will be on hand to explain the tour route through the rooms, and tell you very explicitly not to take photos.
+Castle staff will be on hand to explain the tour route through the rooms and answer any questions.

 Fun fact: The crew of Downton replaced the modern spherical door lights with borrowed iron wrought lights which were just for decoration and didn’t actually work.

 There are almost 300 rooms in the main body of the castle, known as the Castle Saloon, and during your tour you will explore the main state rooms where most of the filming is done, as well as other day rooms, drawing rooms, smoking rooms and all sorts.